scikit-learn/sklearn-docbuilder/README.md

   Yaml is used to parse and generate SaltStack configuration files.

-- Ask one of the scikit-learn developers for the `docbuilder_rsa` private key next to the `docbuilder_rsa.pub` public key in this folder.
+- Ask one of the scikit-learn maintainers for the `docbuilder_rsa` private key next to the `docbuilder_rsa.pub` public key in this folder.

+- Ask one of the scikit-learn maintainers for the Rackspace cloud credentials and put them as enviroment variables (possibly in your `~/.bashrc` file):

+    export SKLEARN_RACKSPACE_NAME="sklearn"
+    export SKLEARN_RACKSPACE_KEY="XXXXXXXXX"

 - Then run:

     python docbuilder.py